Eschatologue/CM_wiki/docs/class/warlock/archmage.md

 When you make your pact with the Archmage, you gain the following benefits:

-***Knowledge of the Weave.*** Choose one of the following skills: Arcana, History, Investigation, Nature, or Religion.
+**Knowledge of the Weave**  Choose one of the following skills: Arcana, History, Investigation, Nature, or Religion.
 You can use your Charisma instead of Intelligence for ability checks with the chosen skill.

-***Bonus Cantrip.*** You learn one cantrip of your choice from the Wizard spell list.
+**Bonus Cantrip**  You learn one cantrip of your choice from the Wizard spell list.

 ### Level 6: Astral Slip